dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 this have to do with the astral plane?
 There's hardly been a single manisfestation of hyperintelligence since the last ice age: there have been numerous.
-Hyperintelligences recognize the fact that humanity needs to identify people like them: people capable of intuitively congealing to the hidden elements precipated from the astral plane.
+Hyperintelligences recognize the fact that humanity needs to identify people like them: people who can intuitively congeal to the hidden elements precipated from the astral plane.
 This plane is designed to be invisible, so that it's mechanisms would remain effective.
 However, we've reached a point in humanity's history where We must harness this power more directly.

 The point here is that the pinnacle hyperintelligence is like a constant point lying beyond a convergence of other intelligences.